What is the ADA?

 What must I do to be able to use LINK service?

-Call 680-2066 or 680-2067 to obtain an ADA application or you can download the application below.
+Call 925-680-2138 to obtain an ADA application or download an application.
 Complete and submit the application and you will be notified if you qualify for the service.

 Once I am determined eligible for the service, am I eligible for life?